agileee/Emotion-Based-Music-Recommender-/README.md

 Real-time, personalized music recommendation system that uses computer vision and deep learning to determine a user's current emotional state and recommends music from Spotify to match or influence that mood.

+## Features

+-> Real-Time Emotion Detection: Uses a Deep Learning CNN to instantly detect a user's emotion from a live webcam feed.

+-> Personalized Recommendations: Fetches music from Spotify tailored to the detected mood, using the user's Top Artists/Tracks as seeds for personalization.

 ## How to run

 ● Create a Virtual Environment (recommended)